-While collision and car insurance are often times packaged together on a policy, they can also be purchased separately.
-Both policies are usually used together to form a more complete car insurance package.
+Both policies are usually used together to form a complete car insurance package.

-The insurance claim you file will depend on the reason that your vehicle incurred damage.
-There is a distinct difference between collision verses comprehensive car insurance claims and why they may be needed in addition to liability car insurance.
+There is a distinct difference between collision and comprehensive car insurance claims and why they may be needed.

-Read on to learn the difference between comprehensive car insurance and collision car insurance and even liability car insurance and then be sure to enter your zip above for a free car insurance comparison!
+Read on to learn the difference between comprehensive car insurance and collision car insurance.
+Then enter your zip above for a free car insurance comparison!

 Liability Car Insurance